With Fire and Sword: XLVI–LVII

 Chmielnicki's army is besieging Zamość but withdraws for peace negotiations.
 Zagłoba and Wołodyjowski now head to the castle and Wierszułł tells them that Skrzetuski is looking for Helena, travelling with some Armenian merchants to Jampol.
-A commission led by voivode Adam Kisiel (Kisel) is sent by the Commonwealth to negotiate with Chmielnicki, which Skrzetuski joins.
+A commission led by voivode Adam Kisiel is sent by the Commonwealth to negotiate with Chmielnicki, which Skrzetuski joins.
 The commission is rudely received by the Cossack hetman at Perejasław (Pereyaslav), despite giving him a baton from the King.
-Chmielnicki is pleased to see Jan and promises him 200 Cossack horsemen to accompany him to Kyiv (Kiev) and beyond.
+Chmielnicki is pleased to see Jan and promises him 200 Cossack horsemen to accompany him to Kyiv and beyond.

 An armistice is concluded but Cossack attacks continue.
 Skrzetuski is told during his search that Helena was murdered in a monastery with some nuns.
 He ends up with Prince Korecki at Korets, where he lies ill.
 Rzędzian reappears and tells Zagłoba that Helena is actually hidden in a ravine at the Waładynka river (Valea Adîncă), to which he was sent by Bohun after Bohun was wounded by Wołodyjowski.
-Wołodyjowski, Zagłoba and Rzędzian make for Waładynka, where they kill the witch and her servant Czeremis (Cheremis), and rescue Helena.
+Wołodyjowski, Zagłoba and Rzędzian make for Waładynka, where they kill the witch and her servant Czeremis, and rescue Helena.
 Using Bohun's baton, they make for Zbaraż.
 Just before reaching it, they are pursued by Tartar horsemen.
 Rzędzian escapes with Helena into a wood, while the two officers make a last stand, only to be rescued by Kuszel (Kushel) and Roztworowski (Roztvorovski) with two thousand horsemen.
-All of the Crown forces in the Ukraine are assembled at Zbaraż, including Skrzetuski, and Jeremi finally arrives.
+All of the Crown forces in Ukraine are assembled at Zbaraż, including Skrzetuski, and Jeremi finally arrives.
 At last, battle can take place between him and Chmielnicki.

 In the ensuing fighting outside Zbaraż, Zagłoba is nearly captured by the Cossack leader Burłaj (Burlai), but instead kills his pursuer.
 The Cossacks are defeated, but Chmielnicki convinces the Khan to keep fighting by appealing to his pride.